 Anna Letitia Zivarts began her work in the labor movement as an organizer for SEIU in 2002.
 Since then, she has developed research, communication and storytelling strategy for labor unions, national political campaigns and nonprofits like the American Civil Liberties Union.
 Born with a visual impairment, Anna enjoys using a camera to create visual content that reflects her unique view of the world.

-Meghana Reddy has spent over 10 years working for the labor movement before transitioning to communications work - from student-labor organizing with SEIU, to working on corporate accountability campaigns at NY Jobs with Justice, to serving as a legal intern for the Brennan Center for Justice & the East Bay Community Law Center, to Communications Coordinator at the Restaurant Opportunities Centers United.
-Her focus is on creative scripted & documentary content, bringing surprising elements to storytelling.
+Meghana Reddy has over 15 years experience as an organizer, legal researcher, and communicator for the labor movement, working with organizations such as SEIU, NY Jobs with Justice, Partnership for Working Families, Brennan Center for Justice, East Bay Community Law Center, and the Restaurant Opportunities Centers United.
+Her focus is on digital strategy, social media content, and comedic storytelling.